iorate/win-caffeinate/README.md

 # win-caffeinate
-A port of `caffeinate` command of macOS to Windows.
+A port of `caffeinate` command from macOS to Windows.
 It can prevent the display and system from idle sleeping.

 ## Example
 ```shell